Rate Limits

 Guesty's Open API provides a flexible way to integrate your solutions with the Guesty Dashboard.

-To ensure that our users experience constant data flow, maintain maximum up-time, and protect our platform from external threats, Guesty has maximum call limits for our Open API.
+To ensure that our users experience a constant data flow, maintain maximum uptime, and protect our platform from external threats, Guesty imposes strict call limits on our Open API.
 These limits are set as follows:

 Maximum Number of RequestsTime Frame